metabase/metabase/docs/databases/uploads.md

 CSV files cannot exceed 200 MB in size.

-> Note that while Metabase limits uploads to 200 MB, the server you use to run your Metabase may impose a separate limit.
-You may need to change your server settings to allow uploads up to 200 MB.
+> While Metabase limits uploads to 200 MB, the server you use to run your Metabase may impose a lower limit.
+For example, the default client upload limit for [nginx is 1 MB](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size).
+So you may need to change your server settings to allow uploads up to 200 MB.
 People on Metabase Cloud don't have to worry about this.

 If you have a file larger than 200 MB, the workaround here is to: